Migration

 Our Impact

-In collaboration with the Global Fund to End Modern Slavery and Norad, the Association for Stimulating Know-How (ASK India) launched a district-wide campaign across nine blocks of Kushinagar, Uttar Pradesh.
-The campaign aims to raise community awareness about safe migration processes, the risks involved, and the conditions leading to forced labor, among other critical issues.
+In collaboration with the GFEMS and Norad, the Association for Stimulating Know-How (ASK India) launched a district-wide campaign across nine blocks of Kushinagar, Uttar Pradesh.
+The campaign aimed at raising community awareness about steps to be taken for safe migration.

 Promoting Safe Migration Practices